-Coon Creek Trail is a 7.4 mile moderately trafficked out and back trail located near Los Osos, CA that features a river and is rated as moderate.
+Coon Creek Trail is a 7.4 mile moderately trafficked out and back trail located near Los Osos, California that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Coon Creek is a 4.5 mile trail located near Los Osos, California.
 The trail is primarily used for walking.

 Nice trail, I think we missed a turn because it just kinda ended in a clearing.
 I have a new GPS, and will try again, because it is worth another try.

 It's been a few years, but I remember it well.
 It was right after a "controlled" burn by Cal Fire ended up burning several hundred acres.
 I probably went about 4-5 miles back before calling it quits as it seemed like it could go on forever.
 The inclines up to the peak were pretty challenging when you get up in elevation.
 I loved all the Manzanita trees and unique rock formations.
 You can distinguish the different ancient seabeds that have been exposed over millions of years.

 Nice and easy hike.
 Love all the bridges and fresh berry bushes along the way.